Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Abstract

 \section{Abstract}

 Podcasts provide highly diverse content to a massive listener base through a unique on-demand modality.
 However, limited data has prevented large-scale computational analysis of the podcast ecosystem.
 To fill this gap, we introduce a massive dataset of over 1.1M podcast transcripts that is largely comprehensive of all English language podcasts available through public RSS feeds from May and June of 2020.
-This data is not limited to text, but rather includes audio features and speaker turns for a subset of 370K episodes, and speaker role inferences and other metadata for all 1.1M episodes.
-Using this data, we also conduct a foundational investigation into the content, structure, and responsiveness of this ecosystem.
+This data is not limited to text, but includes metadata, inferred speaker roles, and audio features and speaker turns for a subset of 370K episodes.
+Using this data, we conduct a foundational investigation into the content, structure, and responsiveness of this ecosystem.
 Together, our data and analyses open the door to continued computational research of this popular and impactful medium.